orsifacundo/sap-c02-exam/README.md

 - 2 types: Storage Optimized (good for data migrations of a lot of data) and Computed Optimized (for Edge computing: process data on edge location where limited or no internet connectivity)

+- Each device up to 80TB.
+5-7 days turnoaround time.

 - To improve transfer performance:

     - Don't perform multiple write operations at one time

     - Don't transfer small files: zip several of them

-    - Don't perform other operations during transger
+    - Don't perform other operations during transfer

     - Reduce local network usage

     - Eliminate unnecessary hops

-    - Use Amazon S3 Adaptaer for Snowball to increase transfer rate from 25/40 MB/s to 250/400 MB/s
+    - Use Amazon S3 Adapter for Snowball to increase transfer rate from 25/40 MB/s to 250/400 MB/s

 ### DMS (Database Migration Service)